 “As we get older, our skin cells don’t reproduce as quickly,” Birchenough explains.
 “Retinol helps speed up the process.”

 Indeed, retinol (a derivative of vitamin A) has long-proven efficacy when it comes to fighting aging.
 Apparently, that’s not all it can fight, either.
-Retinol has actually been used for more than 3,000 years to help address all kinds of health problems, including night blindness (!).
+Retinol has actually been used for to help address all kinds of health problems, including night blindness (!).

 Dr. Knaggs recommends vitamin C and peptides as well as established ingredients with anti-aging benefits.
 She adds that these will help strengthen the skin and make it more robust.
 Antioxidants can help protect against free radical damage, and Knaggs likes components like sodium pyroglutamic acid (NaPCA) to help boost the skin’s moisture.